Things to keep in mind when creating surveys

 The respondents can choose more than one answer.

 Use the Single-answer format or Rating Scale question type instead.

 An opt-out answer choice such as “None of the above” or “Others” can help keep the response quality high when the answer choices don’t apply to everybody.

 Those who don’t drink alcohol at all won’t be able to answer the question.

 Add an answer option “None of the above” or “Other”.

-If a respondent picks “Germany” and “I have never been abroad before” at the same time, then it won’t make sense and result in poor data quality.
+If a respondent picks “Germany” and “I have never been abroad before”, then it won’t make sense and result in poor data quality.

 Remove the option, “I have never been abroad before”.

-The “Rating Scale” format allows people to choose from a range of options.
-The clarity of the range is crucial in order for the respondents to provide an accurate response.
+The “Rating Scale” format lets people choose from a range of options.
+The clarity of the range is crucial in order for respondents to provide accurate responses.

 The question asks “how important”, but the scale ranges are from “no” to “yes”.